adityatadimeti/cs229s-finalproject/README.md

 # nanoGPT

-## CS 229s

-We will be building off of this codebase for the [CS 229s Systems for Machine Learning](https://cs229s.stanford.edu/fall2023/) default final project option.
-The project training will be on the Wikitext103 language modeling dataset (which will be automatically downloaded from huggingface).
+Training will be on the Wikitext103 language modeling dataset (which will be automatically downloaded from huggingface).
 You can also use a Shakespeare dataset to help debug (this dataset is tiny!).

 This repo includes ```prepare.py``` scripts to prepare the datasets for training:
 - ```python data/wikitext/prepare.py```